Analyst Coverage: David Norfolk

-Managing GRC as a tax on the business ("do as little as possible to pass the audit and then forget about it until next time") is a mistake.
-It's better to see it as an enabler of better practice:
+Managing GRC (seen just as using tools to tick compliance boxes) as a tax on the business (“do as little as possible to pass the audit and then forget about it until next time”) is a mistake.
+It’s better to see it as an enabler of better practice:

 - Risk management means that an organisation can identify, quantify and deal with its risk; so it can take more risks and go after new business that its competition is afraid to deal with

 - Compliance is then an economical and maintainable by-product of governance and risk management and can be used in marketing the organisation—as evidence that the organisation is a good one to do business with.

 Resources such as the IT Governance Institute (ITGI), ISACA (COBIT is ISACA’s globally accepted IT governance framework) and the ISO 38500 standard for corporate governance of information technology can help you implement a governance framework without reinventing the wheel.